 It is quite rare to see a person who truly hungers and thirsts after God's way, but this is the kind of desire God wants us to have.
-John Ritenbaugh explains what Jesus means in this fourth beatitude.

 We all have hungers, from a desire for certain foods to a yearning for success.
-What should a Christian hunger for?
-John Reid explains Matthew 5:6: Blessed are those who hunger and thirst for righteousness, for they shall be filled.
+Jesus teaches that we are blessed when we hunger for righteousness.